You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism

-To get a handle on the truthfulness of the Isotonic Mechanism, it is instructive to recognize a crucial fact concerning isotonic regression: on top of the mean-preserving constraint
+To build intuition about why the Isotonic Mechanism is truthful, note a key property of isotonic regression.
+Beyond the mean-preserving constraint

-loosely speaking, the solution to isotonic regression tends to exhibit less variability across its entries if an incorrect ranking is provided, as opposed to the true ranking~\cite{kruskal64}.
-Consequently, Jensen's inequality suggests that the overall \textit{convex} utility $\sum_{i=1}^n U( \widehat R_{\pi,i} )$ tends to be small in the case of an incorrect ranking.\footnote{The proof of this theorem does not, however, use Jensen's inequality.}
+the solution to isotonic regression tends to exhibit smaller variability across its components if an incorrect ranking \(\pi\) is imposed instead of the ground-truth ranking~\citep{kruskal64}.
+Consequently, Jensen's inequality suggests that the overall convex utility \(\sum_{i=1}^n U\bigl(\widehat{R}^{\pi}_i\bigr)\) is usually smaller under an incorrect ranking.\footnote{Nevertheless, the proof of Theorem~\ref{thm:main} does not rely on Jensen's inequality.}